 Deal with activists lets JPMorgan avoid battle over chairman

-Feb 20 (Reuters) - A deal with shareholder activists will allow JPMorgan Chase & Co to avoid another battle at its spring shareholder meeting over whether the bank should have an independent chairman, a person briefed on the matter said on Thursday.
+(Reuters) - A deal with shareholder activists outlined by JPMorgan Chase & Co on Thursday will allow the bank to avoid another battle at its spring shareholder meeting over whether the firm should have an independent chairman.

-In exchange for the withdrawal of a shareholder proposal the bank agreed to develop some type of public event on the criteria boards should use in setting up the roles of chairman and chief executive, this person said, speaking on condition of anonymity because the news has not been officially announced.
+In exchange for the withdrawal of a shareholder proposal the bank agreed to develop some type of public event on the criteria boards should use in setting up the roles of chairman and chief executive officer, shareholder activists said on Thursday.

-In addition, the bank will provide more details of its risk mitigation efforts, leading to the withdrawal of a related proposal, this person said.
+In addition, the bank will provide more details of its risk mitigation efforts, both sides said, leading to the withdrawal of a related proposal.